Gil4390/SuperLi_ADSS/README.md

 the system is designed in a modular and balanced way in the time ratio given to us, as to support those changes.

-The implementation is based on 4-lvl-tier with presentation level based on MVVM pattern In addition to the implementation there are very detailed analysis and design charts for the entire system such as: class diagram, ERD, DFD, collaboration diagram and more.
+The implementation is based on 4-lvl-tier with presentation level based on MVVM pattern.
+In addition to the implementation there are very detailed analysis and design charts for the entire system such as: class diagram, ERD, DFD, collaboration diagram and more.